Ave Maria University: Academics

 Ave Maria University offers 33 undergraduate and 3 graduate degrees.
 Graduate programs include M.A. and Ph.D. studies in theology and a Master of Theological Studies for non-traditional students.
 Undergraduate students must complete a core curriculum of 14 required courses in philosophy, theology, composition, science, math, history, political science, and a foreign language.

 The Honor Society of Phi Kappa Phi installed Ave Maria University as its 358th chapter on October 17, 2023.

 In 2023 U.S. News & World Report reported that the university enrolled 1,021 undergraduate students paying an average of $28,224 for the school year 2022-2023.
 Faculty student ratio was 18:1.

 Accreditation

 In June 2010, the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) declared that Ave Maria had obtained "accredited membership" status.
 This allows the university to award bachelors, masters, and doctoral degrees accredited by the SACS.
 The university had previously received full accreditation from the American Academy for Liberal Education (AALE) in June 2008.
 On October 7, 2011, the local ordinary, Bishop Frank Joseph Dewane, formally recognized the institution as a Catholic university pursuant to the code of canon law.

+Honors College

+The Honors College at AMU was founded on January 9, 2026, as a successor to the Honors Program, founded in 2012.
+The highly selective college offers students "enriching and stimulating Honors core courses that are smaller than regular sections and taught by select professors," as well as academic, cultural, and spiritual formation.